Marid Castle: History

-Marid fortress dates back to the first century.
-The oldest mention of it dates back to the third century AD when Queen Zenobia invaded Adumato (today's Dumat al-Jandal) and Tayma, but could not capture the fortress.
-Therefore she reportedly said, "Marid has rebelled, and Ablaq has glorified."
+Marid Fortress is generally dated to the 1st century AD on the basis of Roman–Nabataean pottery recovered during excavations.
+The earliest written mention of the castle dates to the third century AD, when Queen Zenobia of Palmyra is reported to have besieged Dūmat al-Jandal (then known as Adummatu) and Tayma without being able to capture the fortress.
+According to the medieval geographer Yaqut al-Hamawi, Zenobia is said to have remarked, "Marid has rebelled, and Ablaq has glorified" — Ablaq being the fortress at Tayma.

 In 633 CE, Khalid ibn al-Walid annexed Dumat al-Jandal to the newly formed Islamic empire.

 In 1853, Ha'il governor Talal Ibn Rashid damaged the castle with two cannons.

-In 1909, Nawwaf Ibn Sha'lan besieged it for ten months until he could wrest it from the Rashids.
+In 1909, Nawwaf Ibn Sha'lan besieged the castle for ten months before wresting control of it from the Rashids.

-Some parts of the castle were rebuilt between AH 1416 and AH 1423 (AD 1995/6-2002/3).
-In addition to a mosque restoration project that includes parts of the Al-Daraa neighborhood, which included installing stone buildings, restoring cracks in the facades, entrance, and corridors, and installing wooden ceilings of taramax stems in the corridors and layers of moisture insulation.
+Restoration work on parts of the castle was carried out between AH 1416 and AH 1423 (AD 1995/6–2002/3), alongside a mosque restoration project covering parts of the Al-Daraa neighborhood.
+The works included consolidation of facades, entrances and corridors, the installation of wooden ceilings of tamarisk stems in the corridors, and the application of layers of moisture insulation.

-In 2018, the Saudi Commission for Tourism and National Heritage (SCTH) has launched a project to repair the castle.
-In the framework of the project, a cafe and a traditional restaurant have been built in the castle.
+In 2018, the Saudi Commission for Tourism and National Heritage (SCTH) launched a further project to repair the castle, in the framework of which a café and a traditional restaurant were established within the complex.

 Description

-The castle was originally rectangular, but is now oval in shape.
-It can be accessed from two main entrances, one in the south of the castle and the other in the north, next to the tower.
+The castle was originally rectangular in plan but is now oval in shape.
+It can be entered through two main gates, one to the south and one to the north, the latter adjoining a tower.

-The castle has two floors; the first was built in stone, the upper one in mud.
-There also are four conical towers with height of 12 meter, and they were created at various times.
-Inside the castle, there are two wells, and its floors contain rooms for guards, shooting and observation.
+The castle has two storeys: the lower built in stone and the upper in mudbrick.
+Four conical towers, each approximately 12 metres in height, were built at different periods.
+Inside the castle are two wells, and the floors contain rooms used by the garrison for guard duty, shooting positions and observation.

-The castle is surrounded by a large stone wall with many openings for observation.
-The fence has two entrances, one from the south and the other from the north.
+The castle is enclosed by a large outer stone wall pierced by numerous openings for observation.
+This outer wall has two gates, one to the south and the other to the north.

-Visitors need about 30 minutes to climb up to the top of the castle due to its 1000 steps twisted stair.
+Visitors typically take about 30 minutes to ascend the castle hill, which is reached by a winding stair of approximately 1,000 steps.

-Excavation and dating of the castle and city
+Excavation and dating

-Excavations at Marid Castle - inside and outside the castle - have proven that the castle dates back to the Nabataean period; the excavations brought to light layers with pottery and other findings dating back to the Nabataean period, such as:
+Excavations at Marid Castle, both inside and outside the structure, have brought to light layers of pottery and other finds dating to the Nabataean period, establishing the castle's foundations as Nabataean in origin.
+Documented finds include: